Belgian cuisine

-Belgian cuisine is widely varied with significant regional variations, while also reflecting the cuisines of neighbouring France, Germany and the Netherlands.
-It is sometimes said that Belgian food is served in the quantity of German cuisine but with the quality of French food.
+Belgian cuisine is widely varied among regions, while also reflecting the cuisines of neighbouring France, Germany and the Netherlands.
+It is characterised by the combination of French cuisine with the more hearty Flemish fare.
 Outside the country, Belgium is best known for its chocolate, waffles, fries and beer.

 Though Belgium has many distinctive national dishes, many internationally popular foods like hamburgers and spaghetti bolognese are also popular in Belgium, and most of what Belgians eat is also eaten in neighbouring countries.
 "Belgian cuisine" therefore usually refers to dishes of Belgian origin, or those considered typically Belgian.

 Belgian cuisine traditionally prizes regional and seasonal ingredients.
-Ingredients typical in Belgian dishes include potatoes, leeks, grey shrimp, white asparagus, Belgian endive and local beer, in addition to common European staples including meat, cheese and butter.
-Belgians typically eat four meals a day, with a light breakfast, medium lunch, a snack, and a large dinner.
+Ingredients typical in Belgian dishes include potatoes, leeks, grey shrimp, white asparagus, Belgian endive, horse meat and local beer, in addition to common European staples including meat, cheese and butter.

 Belgium has a plethora of local dishes and products.
 Examples include waterzooi from Ghent, couque biscuit from the town of Dinant, and tarte au riz from Verviers.
 While their local origins are acknowledged, most such dishes are enjoyed throughout Belgium.

 History

-Belgian cuisine was influenced by that of the Roman Empire, and later that of France, Germany and the Netherlands.
+Prehistory and pre-Roman period

 Little is known about early Belgian cuisine.
 It can only be assumed that it was similar to that of other early European tribes.
-The ancient Belgians probably foraged, kept animals like sheep and cattle, grew root vegetables, hunted for animals such as the wild boar, fished, and foraged for berries and herbs.
+The ancient Belgians probably kept animals like sheep and cattle, grew root vegetables, hunted for animals such as the wild boar, fished, and foraged for berries and herbs.
 Beer was brewed as well, although not with hops (a later discovery).

-Later, under the Roman Empire, many more foods were presumably introduced to Belgium, such as cabbage and other brassicas, as well as many fruits such as apples, pears and grapes.
-Belgium was known to be a large supplier of ham and pork for many cities in the Roman Empire.
+The transition from appropriation to agriculture is thought to have occurred around 2000 BC, with migrants travelling across the continent along the Danube and Rhine rivers.
+Small, cultivated plots of land grew primitive varieties of wheat (e.g. emmer and einkorn), barley, and legumes (e.g. lentils and peas).
+Goats were bred for dairy products, sheep provided wool, and pigs provided meat.
+Wealthier families regularly ate meat, while the poor subsisted primarily on legumes, milk, and cereals in the form of porridge or bread.

+The Celtic tribes of the Belgae, who settled in Belgium around 300 BC, brought with them not only the wheeled plough and three-field crop rotation, but also enriched the diet with poultry (e.g. chicken and geese), mead and hops beer.
+Salt-cured beef was exported from the British Isles to the continent.